Ontario’s proposed pharmacare plan for those aged 25 and under is a welcome start that hopefully leads to universal drug coverage for all Ontarians.

 We celebrate Ontario’s move to meaningfully deal with inequitable gaps in access to pharmaceuticals.
 But a hard-headed business approach is required to make it work.

 Colleen M. Flood is professor and director of the University of Ottawa, Centre for Health Law Policy and Ethics.
-Bryan Thomas is an adjunct professor and senior research fellow at the University of Ottawa Centre for Health Law, Policy and Ethics.

 The views, opinions and positions expressed by columnists and contributors are the author’s alone.
 They do not inherently or expressly reflect the views, opinions and/or positions of our publication.